emissary-ingress/emissary/docs/topics/install/help/email-request.md

-# edgectl install: requesting your email address
+# `edgectl install`: requesting your email address

 ## The Problem